Young Pappy: Academic and media analysis

 Thomas's career appears in reporting and scholarship on "cyberbanging"—the migration of street disputes to social media, where public taunts can create perceived obligations to retaliate offline.
 Author Matt Rosenberg described Thomas within a pattern in which YouTube "taunting violent-themed raps" exacerbated neighborhood conflict.
 The reference work Gangland: An Encyclopedia of Gang Life from Cradle to Grave cited "Killa" as emblematic of drill artists who glorify gangs and violence.
 In a 2015 speech, U.S. Attorney Zachary T. Fardon summarized the 2014 attempts on Thomas's life and his 2015 murder to argue that "trash talk" and taunting on social networks can be deadly.
 A 2018 interview tied Thomas's case to the argument of LikeWar—that viral attention can serve as a weapon in modern conflict on and offline.
-In 2024, scholar Jabari M. Evans listed Thomas among notable drill artists killed during his fieldwork on Chicago's scene.
+In 2024, professor and rapper Jabari M. Evans listed Thomas among notable drill artists killed during his fieldwork on Chicago's scene.